Expression::Lambda Method (Type, Expression, IEnumerable<ParameterExpression>)

-Creates a LambdaExpression and can be used when the delegate type is not known at compile time.
+Creates a LambdaExpression by first constructing a delegate type.
+It can be used when the delegate type is not known at compile time.

-One or more elements in parameters are null.
+One or more elements in parameters are nullptr.

 delegateType does not represent a delegate type.